 When the port of Yokohama officially opened to foreign trade in 1859, the edible crops available to the villagers were predominantly rice, wheat and soybeans.
 The pleasures of the cabbage and the cauliflower, the carrot and the tomato, even that great French invention of 100 years previous the garden strawberry were as yet unknown to the native inhabitants, cut off from the world as they had been for 220 years.

 Accustomed to a diet more varied than fish, rice and miso soup (we exaggerate), the first foreign settlers of Yokohama quickly sought to bring more fresh fruit and veg to the table.
 Among the pioneering market gardeners was Englishman W.H.
 Smith, a legendary figure loved in the community for his cheerful personality and many sporting, entrepreneurial and “public-spirited” exploits.
 Smith is well known for designing Japan’s first public gardens, now called Yamate Park, which opened in 1870 and would become the location of Japan’s first tennis club, the present-day Yokohama International Tennis Community.
-He is less well known for his green fingers, but Public-Spirited Smith it was who first grew western-style vegetables in Japan in his garden on the Bluff.
+He is less well known for his private garden, but Public-Spirited Smith it was who first grew western-style vegetables in Japan in a plot beside his house on the Bluff.
 Smith’s towering cauliflowers were the talk of the town, while his strawberries brought color to the cheeks of the hospitalized and military personnel with whom he shared his harvest.

 Naturally impressed, the local authorities soon took Smith’s and fellow foreign gardeners’ expertise to Sueyoshicho, an area of Yokohama then mostly reserved for growing rice.
 Here they sowed Japan’s first strawberry fields among other crops, and the horticultural revolution would begin.